SalesforceFoundation/OutboundFundsModuleSite/SHORT_VERSION_LICENSE_GUIDELINES.md

     ```
         /*
          * Copyright (c) 2021, salesforce.com, inc.
          * All rights reserved.
          * SPDX-License-Identifier: BSD-3-Clause
          * For full license text, see the LICENSE file in the repo root or https://opensource.org/licenses/BSD-3-Clause
          */
     ```

 -   HTML, and XML

     ```
         <!--
          * Copyright (c) 2021, salesforce.com, inc.
          * All rights reserved.
          * SPDX-License-Identifier: BSD-3-Clause
          * For full license text, see the LICENSE file in the repo root or https://opensource.org/licenses/BSD-3-Clause
         -->
     ```

+-   Python

+    ```
+        """
+         * Copyright (c) 2021, salesforce.com, inc.
+         * All rights reserved.
+         * SPDX-License-Identifier: BSD-3-Clause
+         * For full license text, see the LICENSE file in the repo root or https://opensource.org/licenses/BSD-3-Clause
+         *
+        """
+    ```

-    -   Python, Robot, and Yaml
+-   Robot, and Yaml

     ```
         # * Copyright (c) 2021, salesforce.com, inc.